AsrarAlsharif/Automated-IP-Threat-Intelligence-SIEM/README.md

 The implemented solution successfully demonstrated an automated workflow for IP threat intelligence analysis and SIEM-based threat detection.

+### Performance Improvement

+Experimental evaluation showed that the automated workflow reduced threat validation time by **up to 97.7% compared to the manual investigation process**, demonstrating the operational value of integrating automated threat intelligence directly into the SIEM workflow.

 ### Key Outcomes

 - **Automated IP reputation analysis** using the AbuseIPDB API.